A guide to wearing coloured contact lenses

 Choosing the right coloured contacts for you

-If you want a more subtle change, tinted contact lenses (also known as colour enhancers) may be the best option for you, as they intensify your natural eye colour rather than transforming it.
-Colour enhancers are typically made for people with naturally light eyes, as their subtle tint will not stand out on dark eyes.
+If you want a subtler change, enhanced tinted lenses (also known as Freshlook Dimensions) may be the best option for you, as they intensify your natural eye colour, rather than transforming it completely.
+Please note: colour enhancers are typically made for people with naturally light eyes, as their subtle tint will not stand out on dark eyes.

-- wash your hands before handling your lenses;
+- Wash and dry your hands before handling your lenses.

-- store them in a contact lens case with fresh solution when you are not wearing them;
+- Store them in a contact lens case with fresh solution (unless they’re daily disposables)

-- insert your lenses before applying makeup and remove them before taking makeup off; and
+- Insert your lenses before applying makeup and remove them before taking makeup off.

-- only use your lenses for the length time recommended by your Optician
+- Only use your lenses for the length of time recommended by your optician.

-Whether you’re looking for coloured contact lenses to complete a fancy dress outfit or you’re just looking for something that will spice up a look, we hope these simple steps are helpful for you, and you have fun choosing your new and distinctive eye colour.
+Whether you’re looking for coloured contact lenses to complete a fancy-dress outfit or you’re just looking for something to freshen up your look, we hope these simple steps are helpful for you.